HomeLaboratory of Biotechnology and Bioengineering sa sa

 Head of the laboratory:

-Doctor of Philosophy in biology Mahira Haybat Mammadova
+Doctor of Philosophy in Biology, Associate Professor Mahira Haybat Mammadova

 Staff:

-Study of the fundamental principles of in vitro induction of embryogenesis and morphogenesis in cereal plants;
+• Studying the fundamentals of in vitro embryogenesis and morphogenesis induction in grain plants;

 Main scientific achievements: